Transfer in Reinforcement Learning via Regret Bounds for Learning Agents: Regret Bounds for Multi-Agent Learning

-Each agent~$\alpha$ then optimistically picks an MDP $\tilde{M}^\alpha\in\mathcal M^\alpha$ and a policy~$\tilde{\pi}^\alpha$ that maximize the average reward.
-This policy is played until the number of visits in some state-action pair has been doubled for some agent, when a new policy is computed.
+Each agent~$\alpha$ then optimistically picks an MDP $\tilde{M}^\alpha\in\mathcal M^\alpha$ and a policy~$\tilde{\pi}^\alpha$ that maximize the average reward (line~8).
+This policy is played until the number of visits in some state-action pair has been doubled for some agent, when a new policy is computed (lines~10--14).
 The phases between computation and execution of a new policy are called \textit{episodes}.

-While the algorithm is described as a central algorithm controlling all $\aleph$~agents, it could also be rewritten as a local algorithm for each single agent.
-As all the agents share their observations, this is straightforward.
+We note that while the algorithm is described as a central algorithm controlling all $\aleph$~agents, it could also be rewritten as a local algorithm for each single agent having access to the observations of the other agents.